-Ethical Culture Society of Silicon Valley is one of the newest growing communities affiliated with the American Ethical Union.
+The Ethical Culture Society of Silicon Valley is one of the newest growing communities affiliated with the American Ethical Union.
 We began meeting in 2006 and usually have programs three to four times per month.
 We join together on the third Sunday of the month for public discussions of ethical concerns.
 Near the first Sunday of the month we hold a study session where we explore ethical issues in-depth.
 On various evenings, we meet to discuss books, watch thought-provoking videos, and engage in dialogue about ethical dilemmas.
-On the first Friday in the late morning, we have a discussion of practical ethics at a local restaurant.
+On the first and third Fridays we have late-morning ethics discussions ethics at a local restaurant.
 On an irregular schedule, we hold Saturday Suppers where we cook together and have informal conversation.
 We celebrate the seasons with festivals and informal gatherings.

-Please join us at one of upcoming programs.
+Please join us at one of our upcoming programs!

 Ethical Culture affirms the equal worth and right to dignity of every person.
 We cherish individual differences, cultural diversity, and the democratic process.
 We seek to bring out the potential of each of us to make our homes, workplaces, and communities kinder, fairer, and more joyful.